KayDrechsler/poll-widget-generator/README.md

 The HTML should reflect a modern HTML5 outline which should at least be fully accessible via keyboard navigation.
 The website is also fully useable without stylesheet.
 It should be readable for screenreaders and search engine crawlers.
 Except for the module scripts part it is fully validated.

 ### CSS
 Sass granted me a fast and reliable way to create layouts fast.
 Creating own stylesheets for each aspect/component of the website makes it easier for other developers to understand the styles and to contribute.
 Of course as a team we should decide together on topics like variable naming, using `$spacing` variables instead of fixed `px` values, relative units.
+I decided to prefix all classes with an `opinary-` flag to make sure that styles won't collide with the global styles set up inside the user's webpage.
 I used the [BEM](http://getbem.com/naming/) methodology to reflect [atomic design](https://bradfrost.com/blog/post/atomic-web-design/).

 ### JavaScript